Permissionless-Software-Foundation/bounties/bounties/active/multisig-minting.md

 ## Scope

 The slpjs JavaScript library has a [2-of-2 multisig SEND example](https://github.com/simpleledger/slpjs#send---send-tokens-from-2-of-2-multisig-p2sh).
-Minting tokens with a MINT command is similar to sending tokens with a SEND command.
-The primary difference being the content of the OP_RETURN code.
+Minting tokens with a MINT command is similar to sending tokens with a SEND command, the primary difference being the content of the OP_RETURN.
 But the mechanics of constructing a multisig transaction are the same.
 This code example provides a great starting point for research.

 The code example needs the following changes to be useable by the PSF: